flonso/baranka/README.md

 `cp .env.example .env`

 And adapt the parameters to your local configuration with your text editor of choice.
+Don't forget to generate a fresh key using `php artisan key:generate`.

 Run development server: